micropython/micropython/docs/library/framebuf.rst

 -----------------

-The FrameBuffer class provides a pixel buffer which can be drawn upon with pixels, lines, rectangles, ellipses, text and even other FrameBuffers.
+The FrameBuffer class provides a pixel buffer which can be drawn upon with pixels, lines, rectangles, ellipses, polygons, text and even other FrameBuffers.
 It is useful when generating output for displays.

 For example::